Martin Rucker (American football)

-Martin T. Rucker II (born May 4, 1985) is a former American football tight end in the National Football League (NFL) for the Cleveland Browns, Philadelphia Eagles, Dallas Cowboys, Jacksonville Jaguars, and Kansas City Chiefs.
-He was chosen by the Cleveland Browns in the fourth round of the 2008 NFL Draft.
-He played college football at the University of Missouri.
+Martin T. Rucker II (born May 4, 1985) is an American former professional football player who was a tight end in the National Football League (NFL) for the Cleveland Browns, Philadelphia Eagles, Dallas Cowboys, Jacksonville Jaguars, and Kansas City Chiefs.
+He played college football for the Missouri Tigers, earning consensus All-American honors in 2007.
+He was chosen by the Cleveland Browns in the fourth round of the 2008 NFL draft.

 Early years

 Rucker attended Benton High School in St. Joseph, Missouri.
 He finished his high prep career with 56 catches for 646 yards, 5 touchdowns, 118 tackles and 2 sacks.

 As a senior in track, he won the conference and district titles, while placing fourth in the state in the triple jump.
 He also won the conference championship in the long jump.

 He competed in basketball, where he received All-district and All-conference honors as a senior.

 College career

 Rucker accepted a football scholarship from the University of Missouri, where he played for head coach Gary Pinkel from 2004 to 2007.
 As a redshirt freshman, he missed most of the spring period with a shoulder injury, but was still promoted to starter ahead of senior Victor Sesay.
 He started 11 games, collecting 19 receptions for 263 yards and 4 touchdowns.
 He received second-team Freshman All-American and All-freshman Big 12 honors by The Sporting News.

 As a sophomore, he started all 12 games ahead of Chase Coffman, making 47 receptions (tied for the team lead) for 567 yards (led the team) and a 12.1-yard average (led the team).
 As a junior, he started all 13 contests ahead of Coffman, registering 53 receptions (second on the team) for 511 yards (third on the team) and 5 touchdowns.

 As a senior, he started all 12 contests ahead of Coffman, registering 84 receptions (school record) for 834 yards (second on the team) and 8 touchdowns.
 He was recognized as a consensus first-team All-American tight end, having been named to the first-teams of the American Football Coaches Association and the Associated Press.
 Rucker finished his collegiate career with over 200 receptions, 2,175 yards, and 18 touchdowns.

 He finished his college career with 203 receptions for 2,175 yards and 18 touchdowns.
 His 203 receptions set a school record and were the most ever by a Big 12 Conference tight end and eighth All-around in the Big 12 Conference.
 His 2,175 yards ranked second in school history and made him the third Tiger to reach 2,000 career receiving yards.
 He also set a school record with 50 consecutive starts.